-Gabri Heinrichs was, until recently, a researcher within the Situated Art and Design research group from 2018 until 2019.
+Gabri Heinrichs was a researcher within the Situated Art and Design research group from 2018 until 2019.
 He is also a tutor at the Communication & Multimedia Design programme at Avans University of Applied Sciences in Den Bosch.

 Gabri Heinrichs received an BA and MA in Digital Media Design at the University of the Arts in Utrecht and an MA in Philosophy at Tilburg University.
 He worked as an independent designer and editor for VPRO 3voor12 and EKKO, among others.
 He was also a tutor at Utrecht School of the Arts and Fontys Hogeschool ICT.
 Gabri currently works as a tutor at the Communication & Multimedia Design programme in Den Bosch.

 Within the Situated Art and Design research group, Gabri researched the function of internships within the curricula of HBO design programmes.
 Internships are a form of ‘situated learning’.
 Students do internships at all kinds of companies with real colleagues and work on existing assignments.
 This is largely done out of sight and away from the influence of the programme.
 That is why this raises questions about the learning objectives formulated by programmes, in terms of content, measurability and assessability.
 Gabri examines the suitability and measurability of students’ ‘epistemic beliefs’ to better measure the learning effects of internships.